Ray Denslow

 Ray Vaughn Denslow (1885–1960) was an author, poet, and historian of Freemasonry.
 Ray was noted for many different pieces of writing including that of I Am Freemasonry.
 His other books include A Handbook for Royal Arch Masons, Masonic Rites and Degrees, The Masonic World, and Freemasonry in the Western Hemisphere.
-Ray was a former Grand Master (Freemasonry) in the state of Missouri.
+Ray was a former Grand Master of the Grand Lodge of Missouri.